-We must analyze precisely how topical matters are effecting society overall.
-Only then can we truly begin to untangle this mess that we humans have collectively produced.
-This is arguably since the onset of the Agricultural Revolution when we calculated that it is prudent to insulate ourselves from our natural world and create the very surplus driven market systems that now dictate our existence.
+We must analyze precisely how topical matters are effecting overall human society.
+Only then can we truly begin to untangle this mess that humans have collectively produced.
+This is arguably since the onset of the Agricultural Revolution, when we calculated it is prudent to insulate ourselves from our natural world and create the very surplus driven market systems that now dictate our existence.

 Life is dynamic.
-Diversity is needed and multi-level governance collaboration is vital, providing society maintains its traditional socio-fabric.
-Perhaps culturally
+Diversity is needed, and multi-level governance collaboration is vital, providing society maintains its traditional socio-fabric.
+Perhaps culturally 'traditional' and 'modernized' ways of life cannot concurrently operate.
+This is at least true unless there is a multi-level socio-ecological management system.

-The resilience exists in the stretch-ability of this fabric, and the socio-magic thread is the traditional/inherent knowledge that is comprised of the values and norms inherent to this society.
-This framework perhaps must be base programmed with an ethnicity's inherent (specific) indigenous knowledge directives and supported by and with modern-day globalized mindsets and technologies.
+Resilience exists in the stretchability of this fabric, and the socio-magic thread is the traditional/inherent knowledge comprised of the values and norms inherent in this society.
+This framework perhaps must be base-programmed within an ethnicity's inherent (specific) indigenous knowledge directives and supported by and with modern-day globalized mindsets and technologies.
 Updated and innovative post-modern development strategies are required.
 Mindful intra-scale and multi-level governance collaboration is imperative.
-Local peoples, especially small and poorer farmers, must be consulted particularly prior to any outside-initiated development.
+Local peoples, especially small and poorer farmers, must be consulted, particularly prior to any outside-initiated development.